munificent/craftinginterpreters/book/hash-tables.md

 equal.
 And, because we know strings are unique, if two strings point to different addresses, they must be distinct strings.

-In other words, pointer equality exactly matches value equality.
+Thus, pointer equality exactly matches value equality.
 Which in turn means that our existing `==` in `findEntry()` does the right thing.
 Or, at least, it will once we intern all the strings.
 In order to reliably de-duplicate all strings, the VM needs to be able to find every string that's created.
-We do that by giving it a hash table to store them
+We do that by giving it a hash table to store them all:
-all:

 ^code vm-strings (1 before, 2 after)